angoca/db2-docker/instance/expc/README.md

 Once the container is running, the console is active under the `/tmp/db2_conf` directory.
 In this directory you will find a DB2 response file and a script to create an instance.
 The DB2 response file is configured to create a DB2 instance called `db2inst1` listening on port `50000`.
 If you want to change these or other properties, you just need to modify the response file or call the createInstance script with another username, for example:

+    ./createInstance

+Or for a specific instance name

     ./createInstance myinst

-It will run `db2isetup`, then start the instance, and leave the console open under the `db2inst1` user or the one your provided.
+It will run `db2isetup`, and then you can change to the instance user and start the instance.
 Once there, you can create the database, or perform other configuration changes.

-    ./createInstance

 Once you have finished the configuration, you can leave the container running by typing: